Boyup Brook, Western Australia

 The town's economy is primarily agricultural.
 It is a Cooperative Bulk Handling receival site.

 History

 About 1839, John Hassell brought sheep and cattle from the eastern states of Australia via Albany, and acquired a lease of land along what would later become Scotts Brook, south of the current town site.
 Although he grazed this stock in the area, the leases did not become permanent, and Hassell later moved to Kendenup.

 In 1845, Augustus Gregory followed the Blackwood River from the junction of the Arthur and Beaufort Rivers downstream for about 170 km.

 He carved his initials and the date into a jarrah tree, approximately 16 km north-east of where the town now lies.

 That tree is now dead, but the stump and the markings remain.
-The stump – now known as the Gregory Tree – has been covered for preservation.
+The stump – now known as Gregory Tree – has been covered for preservation.